cornell-pl/TxForest/progress.md

   - fetching
   - some nice navigation stuff

--tested with the simple example
+- tested with the simple example

+- started the trasaction checking, and global stuff, will do the server next

 ## Whats next